kfjahnke/envutil/README.md

 increasing 'width' to the next even value.
 For other projections, if you don't pass 'height', the default is to use the same as the width, so to render a square image.

+## --synopsis MODE  mode of composing several images (panorama or hdr_merge)

+When there are several facets, envutil can produce a synoptic view in different ways.
+Currently, two modes are available: producing a simple panorama (no blending at the seams) or merging several exposures from an exposure bracket into an HDR image.
+The rendition is, in both cases, pixel-based - pyramid-based methods like the Burt&Adelson image splining algorithm which I provide in lux are not yet available.
+If the 'facet' images fit very well, the lack of blending may be acceptable - at any rate it provides a good idea of how the images fit together and allows for reasonably quick inspection of PTO files as long as the project isn't too complex, which will require lots of memory.
+Note that using input of greatly varying resolution may result in very long processing times, because the twining is set up with regards to the highest-res image - if you need quick results, switch twining off (--twine 0) and live with aliasing. envutil's 'understanding' of PTO format is quite good - it can even process translation and lens correction parameters, and there is an interesting option to 'unstitch' a panorama into partial images with the geometry of the original input but the content from the panorama.
+Please refer to the '--single' and '--split' parameters.
+The spatial composition mode can also be used to produce binary masks.
+HDR blending can be achieved quite successfully on a per-pixel basis.
+Internally, the images are dimmed/brightened to a common brightness, but which content is picked from each facet is determined by looking at the 'well-exposedness' criterion: if pixels are near the middle of the image's intensity range, they are considered well-exposed. envutil excludes all pixels which are overexposed, even if only in one channel (grey projection uses the maximum of all three channels).
+Since all imput is in the form of a 'facet' (single-image input is simply facet number zero), HDR-merging brackets goes well with passing --single X where X is the number of the facet whose geometry, brightness and shape are used for output.
+For exposure brackets from my Canon cameras I often use --single 0, because the number zero exposure is the middle exposure on these cameras.
+HDR output is best stored to formats which can handle an extended dynamic range, like openEXR.
+Even LDR output will benefit from HDR-fused content, though, because the brighter exposures will provide less noisy data for the darker parts of the scene - only the content which is to bright for an LDR image's dynamic range will be lost.

 # Additional Parameters for Cubemaps